daetang/alx-system_engineering-devops/README.md

-script that prints the absolute pathname of the current working directory
+displays content list of the current working directory